-As mentioned elsewhere 'an external marked disc shows at a glance which gear (or neutral), is engaged.
+As mentioned elsewhere an external marked disc shows at a glance which gear (or neutral), is engaged.

-The unusual method of clutch operation should be noted, the necessary thrust rod movement to free being obtained through the medium of three balls operating on inclined planes (see illustration 15).
+It should be noted that although the basic design of the clutch fitted to 1953 models is identical to that used on earlier models, the method of operation differs entirely, the necessary thrust rod movement to free being now obtained through the medium of three balls operating on inclined planes.
+(See illustration 15.)

 Operation of the clutch handlebar lever moves clutch operating lever B causing inward movement of the thrust rod by reason of the three balls mounting the inclined planes in which they are located.
-The resulting inward movement of the clutch thrust rod forces out the pressure plate, normally maintained in contact with the friction plates by the springs E, thereby allowing the engine to drive the clutch sprocket D without imparting drive to the mainshaft C
+The resulting inward movement of the clutch thrust rod forces out the pressure plate, normally maintained in contact with the friction plates by the springs E, thereby allowing the engine to drive the clutch sprocket D without Imparting drive to the mainshaft C.

-Consequently no power is transmitted to the rear wheel, the clutch is said to be "out" or "free."
+Consequently no power is transmitted to the rear wheel, the clutch is said to be " out " or " free."
 Upon releasing the clutch handlebar lever the clutch operating lever returns to its normal position by the pressure of the spring forcing the balls down these inclined planes thereby allowing the spring pressure through the medium of the pressure plate to be transferred to the friction plates which causes the gear box mainshaft to revolve and impart driving power to the rear wheel.